Bruno Jesus

-Bruno Wavzinkevicz Ribeiro (born 22 April 1997), known as Bruno Jesus, is a Brazilian professional footballer who plays as a defender for the U23-team of Desportivo Aves.
+Bruno Wavzinkevicz Ribeiro (born 22 April 1997), known as Bruno Jesus, is a Brazilian professional footballer who plays as a defender.

 Professional career

 Jesus made his professional debut with Esporte Clube São José in a 2-0 Campeonato Gaúcho win over Grêmio on 28 January 2018.
 On 2 August 2019, Jesus signed with Aves in the Portuguese Primeira Liga.

+Personal life

+Born in Brazil, Bruno Jesus is of Polish descent.